austin-OS/OhioStateJobsScraper/README.md

 ### Technical Requirements

-To run the program, the first step is to have Ruby and the following installed on your system.
+To run the program, the first step is to have Ruby installed on your system.

 Next, enter the following commands into your terminal: